jacksonet00/demo-stack/v2/README.md

 ## Add Pagination

+- Modify fetch queries to select with a limit
+- Modify fetch queries to order by created_at
+- Use cursor to filter by less than created_at

+### Log

 - No idea how to do this atm.
 I'm going to watch a video of someone implementing it in Typescript and see if I can figure it out in Python on my own.

-### Log
+- So I am adding cursor-based pagination to the fetch queries.
+You will pass a limit and a cursor where the limit is the number of items you want to fetch and cursor is the created_at date you want to fetch from where the items are sorted by newest.